How to Add a User to Sudoers in Ubuntu [Step-by-Step]

 id cherry

-The commands we have just executed confirm that the user has successfully been added to the sudo group.
+The commands we just executed confirm that the user has been successfully added to the sudo group.

 So far, you have created a regular user and added them to the sudo group.
 As we mentioned in the introduction, a sudo user possesses permission to run elevated or privileged tasks on the system.
 Let's see this in action.